evilbinary/myblog/README.md

 copied from wsgi/openshift/sqlite3.db.
 This is the stock database that is created when 'python manage.py syncdb' is run with only the admin app installed.

+You can delete the database from your git repo after the first push (you probably should for security).
+On subsequent pushes, a 'python manage.py syncdb' is executed to make sure that any models you added are created in the DB.
+If you do anything that requires an alter table, you could add the alter statements in GIT_ROOT/.openshift/action_hooks/alter and then use GIT_ROOT/.openshift/action_hooks/build to execute that script (make susre to back up your database w/ rhc-snapshot first :) )

 Running on OpenShift
 ----------------------------